 Inspection Priorities and Focus Areas

-PSC inspections concentrate on key areas to ensure adherence to international norms.
+PSC inspections concentrate on key areas to ensure adherence to maritime regulations.

-The table provided outlines the main areas of focus along with the respective psc inspection requirements:
+The table provided outlines the main areas of focus:

 Focus Area | Requirements |